 What else could propane do besides cooking and warming?

-When most men and women consider utilizing propane, they anticipate heating their houses or performing some cooking; however, there are loads of different items that the material may be used for.
-For example, were you aware that propane can power cars?
-You will find more than 100,000 propane-powered cars on the street in the USA.
+When most men and women consider utilizing propane, they anticipate heating their houses or performing some cooking.
+However, there are loads of different items for which the material may be used.

 More individuals can discover this very affordable choice as conventional gas costs increase.
 Propane also has its location in the agriculture and landscape business, in which it runs pumps and engines such as harvesting and may help dry and process plants.